mit-racecar/racecar_docker/README.md

 ## Installation

-If you do not already have docker, follow the install instructions for your OS [here](https://docs.docker.com/install/).
+First install `git` and Docker according to your OS:

+- macOS: Make sure command line tools are installed by running `xcode-select --install` in a terminal and then [install and launch Docker Desktop](https://docs.docker.com/desktop/mac/install/).
+Open your [Docker preferences](https://docs.docker.com/desktop/mac/#preferences) and make sure Docker Compose V2 is enabled.
+- Windows: [Install git](https://git-scm.com/download/win) and then [install and launch Docker Desktop](https://docs.docker.com/desktop/windows/install/).
+Open your [Docker settings](https://docs.docker.com/desktop/windows/#settings) and make sure WSL 2 and Docker Compose V2 are enabled.
+- Linux: Make sure you have [git installed](https://git-scm.com/download/linux) and then [install Docker Engine for your distro](https://docs.docker.com/engine/install/#server) and install [Docker Compose V2](https://docs.docker.com/compose/cli-command/#install-on-linux).

-Once docker is installed and running, open up a terminal and pull the image:
+Once everything is installed and running, if you're on macOS or Linux open a terminal and if you're on Windows open a PowerShell.
+Then clone and pull the image:

     git clone https://github.com/mit-racecar/racecar_docker.git
     cd racecar_docker
-    docker-compose pull
+    docker compose pull

+Linux users may need to use `sudo` to run `docker compose`.
 The image is about 1GB compressed so this can take a couple minutes.
 Fortunately, you only need to do it once.

 ## Starting Up

 Once the image is pulled you can start it by running the following in your `racecar_docker` directory:

-    docker-compose up
+    docker compose up

 Follow the instructions in the command prompt to connect via either a terminal or your browser.
 If you're using the browser interface, click "Connect" then right click anywhere on the black background to launch a terminal.